lllyasviel/Fooocus/update_log.md

 # 2.1.852

-* Log system now use a table.
+* New Log System: Log system now uses tables.
 If this is breaking some other browser extension or javascript developments, see also [use previous version](https://github.com/lllyasviel/Fooocus/discussions/1405).

 # 2.1.846